RISCfuture/sf50-pfpx-profiles/README.md

 Note that most jet pilots do not pay "sticker price" for fuel.
-So even if you go on AirNav and see that Jet A- is, say, $3.89 per gallon at some airport FBO, chances are the VisionJet pilot has a fuel card, such as through CAA, and would likely pay a lower negotiated rate.
+So even if you go on AirNav and see that Jet A- is, say, $3.89 per gallon at some airport FBO, if the VisionJet pilot has a fuel card, such as through CAA, they would likely pay a lower negotiated rate.
 These rates are usually 50¢ to $1 cheaper than the published rate.

+Obviously, part 135 operators would have their own fuel contracts and pay significantly less than sticker price for fuel too.

 ## Typical Flight Planning Steps